Hello-Ship-Code/DS-with-C/04-Array_ADT/README.md

 # Array ADT

-- Array ADT (Abstract Data Type)
+- Array ADT (Array as Abstract Data Type)
-- The representation of data is define by the compiler itself , However the operations on the data must be given by the program .
+- The representation of data is define by the compiler itself, However the operations on the data must be given by the programmer.
 The combination of theses 2 on an array is called Array ADT.

 ## Some possible operations on array are

 - Display( )